-Cover the battery terminals with rubber boots while handling.
+For example: cover the battery terminals with rubber boots while handling.

 Once a connection is made, use the appropriate protection over the wire and device.

 Battery boot installed after cable has been attached to battery post.

-Use the rubber boots provided with a new battery to protect against an accidental short across the battery terminals.
+Use the rubber boots provided with a new battery to protect against an accidental short across the battery terminals.--